elliotperviz/cmms/qm/4-si/README.md

   You should see that the energy (y-axis) is in eV.
 Internally, Abinit uses Ha (Hartree) for energy, but the .agr script (which is a default output provided by Abinit) automatically performs the unit conversion.

-  Another useful feature of this script is that the Fermi level is pre-subtracted from the energy eigenvalues, such that the Fermi level lies at 0 eV.
+  Another useful feature of this script is that the energy eigenvalues are offset by the Fermi level (Fermi level is subtracted from each eigenvalue), such that the Fermi level lies at 0 eV.
 This allows us to see immediately whether the Fermi level coincides with a real state and to understand the electronic nature of the material (conducting, semi-conducting, insulating etc.).

   We can further customise the visualisation to add relevant labels.
 In the `xmgrace` window:
   - Navigate via the tasbar to the "Axes" window<br>